hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 ## Update or cancel a vote

-Since our election isn't currently limited in time, we'll give the opportunity to voters to change their mind.
-Let's add two more features to our Smart Contract: the ability to remove their vote and the ability to edit it.
+Since our election isn't limited in time, we'll give the opportunity to voters to change their mind about their vote.
+Let's add two more features to our Smart Contract: the ability to **remove** their vote and the ability to **edit** it.

 ### Store the vote of participants